vinceallenvince/FloraJS/README.markdown

 In the example above, immediately after the system starts, a Mover is created and appended to the world (or &lt;body&gt;).

-Worlds are highly configurable and carry two properties that directly affect their elements.
+Worlds carry two properties that directly affect their elements.

 * gravity {Vector} default: new Vector(0, 1)
 * c (coefficient of friction) {number} 0.01